 Lemongrass stalks can also be frozen.
 Cut the stalks to sizes, place them inside a freezer bag or container and put them in the freezer.
 They are best used within 6 months for optimal flavor but will still keep well beyond this time.

 Dried lemongrass stalks and leaves can be stored for a year or so.
 Cut the leaves and stalks after harvest and lay them on a paper towel until completely dry or use a dehydrator.
-Place them inside a jar or airtight container and store in a cool and dark place.
+Place them inside a jar or airtight container and store them in a cool and dark place.

 Pests and Disease